Quantifying edge relevance for epidemic spreading via the semi-metric topology of complex networks: Introduction

+\rev{High-resolution network data raises the prospect of digital twins for epidemic forecasting~\cite{de2024challenges}.
+But to be computationally feasible, \textit{network sparsification} is needed to remove edges that play a minor role in spreading dynamics, without sacrificing important network connectivity and reachability features \cite{de2024challenges,rocha2022feasibility}.
+Several sparsification methods have been developed over the last couple of decades~\cite{serrano2009extracting,tumminello2005tool}, based on measures of edge importance that focus on different network properties: local node connectivity~\cite{yan2018weight}, statistical impact of edge removal ~\cite{radicchi2011information,marcaccioli2019polya,gemmetto2017irreducible, imre2020spectrum,bravo2019unifying}, global structure of paths~\cite{spielman2008graph}, or redundancy for shortest-path computation in both undirected~\cite{simas2021distance} and directed networks~\cite{costa2023backbone}.
+Other methods to reduce the network size use effective renormalization groups~\cite{wilson1974renormalization}, based on either embedding networks on hyperbolic spaces~\cite{garcia2018multiscale} or their Laplacian graph properties~\cite{villegas2023laplacian}.}

-The interplay between network sparsification and spreading dynamics has received much less attention than the design of targeted strategies to control an outbreak.
-Mounting evidence in the literature suggests that network sparsification relying on global information allows for a better retrieval of spreading dynamics than just removing the weakest connections.
-For instance, sparsifying the network according to the distribution of effective resistance values, which account for the relevance of a given edge within the ensemble of paths connecting their two nodes, outperforms weights thresholding in preserving both SI~\cite{swarup2016identifying} and SIR~\cite{mercier2022effective} dynamics.
-Along the same line, the study of spreading phenomena through shortest paths in a network has been used to address different problems such as the inference of the source of an outbreak~\cite{tolic2018simulating} or the expected distribution for the arrival times of the pathogen to different locations~\cite{gautreau2007arrival}.
-Following this spirit, a recent paper published by Correia et al.~\cite{Correia:2023contact} shows that the {\em metric backbone}---a unique and algebraically-principled subgraph that preserves the entire distribution of shortest-paths of a weighted graph--- provides more solid foundations for network sparsification than relying on local information.
+The interplay between network sparsification and spreading dynamics has received much less attention than has the design of targeted strategies to control an outbreak.
+However, mounting evidence in the literature suggests that network sparsification which relies on global information provides better recovery of spreading dynamics than just removing the weakest connections.
+For instance, sparsifying a network according to the distribution of effective resistance values (which account for the relevance of a given edge within the ensemble of paths that connect its two end nodes) outperforms weights thresholding in preserving both Susceptible-Infected (SI)~\cite{swarup2016identifying} and Susceptible-Infected-Recovered (SIR)~\cite{mercier2022effective} dynamics.
+Similarly, the study of spreading phenomena through shortest paths in a network has been used to address different problems such as the inference of the source of an outbreak~\cite{tolic2018simulating} and the expected distribution for the arrival times of the pathogen to different locations~\cite{gautreau2007arrival}.
+Also focusing on shortest paths, a recently published paper by Correia et al.~\cite{Correia:2023contact} shows that the {\em metric backbone}---a unique and algebraically-principled subgraph composed of the (weighted) edges that obey the triangle inequality and thus compose all shortest paths \cite{simas2021distance} ---provides a more solid foundation for network sparsification in epidemic spread than does relying on local information.